System monitor

 Add process binary sensor

 The process binary sensor needs to be configured by the config entry options.
-Go to Settings > Devices & Services, select the System Monitor integration and click Configure to select which process binary sensors should be created.
+Go to Settings > Devices & services, select the System Monitor integration and select Configure.

 Disk usage

-Note: The disk usage sensors do not support monitoring folder/directory sizes.
-Instead, it is only concerned with “disks” (more specifically mount points on Linux).
+The disk usage sensors do not support monitoring folder/directory sizes.
+Instead, it is only targeting “disks” (more specifically mount points on Linux).

 $ df -H